Space architecture: International Space Station

 When a shuttle is operating in low Earth orbit, the ISS serves as a safety refuge in case of emergency.
+ISS astronauts operate with the mindset that they may be called upon to give sanctuary to a Shuttle crew should something happen to compromise a mission.
 The inability to fall back on the safety of the ISS during the latest Hubble Space Telescope Servicing Mission (because of different orbital inclinations) was the reason a backup shuttle was summoned to the launch pad.
-So, ISS astronauts operate with the mindset that they may be called upon to give sanctuary to a Shuttle crew should something happen to compromise a mission.
-The International Space Station is a colossal cooperative project between many nations.
+The International Space Station is a cooperative project between many nations.
 The prevailing atmosphere on board is one of diversity and tolerance.
 This does not mean that it is perfectly harmonious.
 Astronauts experience the same frustrations and interpersonal quarrels as their Earth-based counterparts.

 A typical day on the station might start with wakeup at 6:00 am inside a private soundproof booth in the crew quarters.
 Astronauts would probably find their sleeping bags in an upright position tied to the wall, because orientation does not matter in space.
 The astronaut's thighs would be lifted about 50 degrees off the vertical.
 This is the neutral body posture in weightlessness – it would be excessively tiring to "sit" or "stand" as is common on Earth.
-Crawling out of his booth, an astronaut may chat with other astronauts about the day's science experiments, mission control conferences, interviews with Earthlings, and perhaps even a space walk or space shuttle arrival.
+Crawling out of their booth, an astronaut may chat with other astronauts about the day's science experiments, mission control conferences, interviews with Earthlings, and perhaps even a space walk or space shuttle arrival.